AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/catch3.md

  - 'catch/3' : execute a goal, specifying an exception handler
  - 'throw/1' : give control to an exception handler
 ---
-`catch/3` — execute a goal, specifying an exception handler

-`throw/1` — give control to an exception handler

 ## FORMS
 ```